krayyalasomayajula/DTE2502/rl_grid_world/README.md

 - *percept(s, a, s', r)*: update the learned reward and transition model after each step moved in MDP from the given (s, a, s', r) associated with that step.
 - *actuate(s')*: return the next action for the agent based on currently learned policy for state s'.
 - *policy_update*: update the learned policy after each episode (an episode here is defined as a series of steps from a starting state to an ending state).

+### MCLearner.py
+Implement a model-free Monte Carlo (MC) agent to learn a MDP.

+Under the class **MCLearner**, similar API is provided as the ADP learner:
+- *percept(s, a, s', r)*: update the G values of the current episode after each step moved in MDP from the given (s, a, s', r) associated with that step.
+- *actuate(s')*: return the next action for the agent based on currently learned policy for state s'.
+- *policy_update*: update the learned policy after each episode.

+### QLearner.py
+Implement a model-free Q-learning agent to learn a MDP.

+Under the class **QLearner**, similar API is provided as the ADP and MC learner:
+- *percept(s, a, s', r)*: update the Q values of the current state-action pair after each step moved in MDP from the given (s, a, s', r) associated with that step.
+- *actuate(s')*: return the next action for the agent based on currently learned policy for state s'.
+- *episode_update*: update the probability threshold to transit from exploration to exploitation.